I’m a PhD student at UW-Madison working with Yuhang Zhao studying

 My primary research interests include human-computer interaction (HCI), extended reality (AR / VR / MR

-My other interests include computer graphics, immersive video (livestreams, 360° cameras,
+My secondary research interests include computer graphics and immersive video (livestreams, 360° cameras,

-projection mapping), and how they can be applied to education (including ai-assisted learning (AIAL)), communications (from advertising to foreign
+projection mapping), particularly in how they can be applied to education, AI-Assisted Learning (AIAL), communications (from advertising to foreign

 languages), esports, and healthcare.